This post may contain affiliate links. Please read ourย disclosure policy.

 - Spread the apple filling on top, then sprinkle the remaining crumble across the fruit mixture.
 Bake for 35-40 minutes or until lightly golden brown.
 Remove from the oven and let the bars cool completely in the pan before slicing and serving (otherwise they may be too soft and fall apart).
 Keep in the fridge until ready to eat.

 Delicious, and ingredients most of us have around.
-Just curious how you sliced them to get 10 servings out of an 8” x 8”??
+Just curious how you sliced the apple crumb bars to get 10 servings out of an 8โ x 8โ??

 Good question.
-That’s clearly a typo that I’ve adjusted in the recipe card.
+That’s a typo that I’ve adjusted in the recipe card.

 So delicious!